• Skip to primary navigation

 A white bowl containing, Indian restaurant-style crispy fried battered chicken pieces with dipping sauces on the side.

-Easy homemade Classic Indian Chicken Pakora recipe made with tender chicken thigh, gram flour batter and a handful of cupboard-friendly spices.
-Create the most popular takeaway favourite appetizer at home with this simple recipe.
+Easy Chicken Pakora recipe made with chicken thigh, flavourful batter and simple cupboard-friendly spices.
+Create the most popular Indian takeaway favourite appetizer at home with this simple recipe.

 Print Pin Rate